Discover Mallorca by bike

 Palma - S'Arenal - Palma (28 kilometres)

-A bike tour for pretty much every target group and every age.
-The path along Playa de Palma is asphalted throughout, pleasant to ride and car-free.
-The total length is 28 kilometres without any notable climbs.
-This gives you enough time to follow the coastline and take a leisurely look at the many stretches of beach.
-Portxiol and El Molinar in particular are always busy.
-In Can Pastilla it is worth taking a short break before continuing along the promenade to Arenal.
-Of course, this easy cycling route also works in the opposite direction for a day trip by bike to Palma.
+A cycle tour for pretty much every target group and every age.
+The route along the Playa de Palma is asphalted throughout, pleasant to cycle and car-free.
+The total length is 28 kilometres with no gradients worth mentioning.
+This gives you plenty of time to follow the coastline and take in the many stretches of beach at your leisure.
+Portxiol and El Molinar in particular are always lively.
+It is worth taking a short break in Can Pastilla before continuing along the promenade to Arenal.
+Of course, this easy cycle route also works in the opposite direction for a day trip by bike to Palma.

 Radtour Mallorca Cala dOr